Theodore Dwight Weld: Anti-slavery activity

-Many historians regard Weld as the most important figure in the abolitionist movement, surpassing even Garrison, but his passion for anonymity long made him an unknown figure in American history.

 Schools

-In 1854, Weld established a school of the Raritan Bay Union at Eagleswood in Perth Amboy, New Jersey.
+In early 1853, Weld was offered the position of Director of a school of the Raritan Bay Union at Eagleswood in Perth Amboy, New Jersey.
 The school accepted students of all races and sexes.
-In 1864 he moved to Hyde Park, Massachusetts, where he helped open another school, this one in Lexington, Massachusetts, dedicated to the same principles.
-Here, Weld had "charge of Conversation, Composition, and English Literature."
+In 1862, the school having closed, they moved to Perth Amboy.
+In 1864 they moved to Hyde Park, Massachusetts, where Weld helped open another school, this one in Lexington, Massachusetts, dedicated to the same principles.
+Here, Weld had "charge of Conversation, Composition, and English Literature", and Angelina taught history.
+The school burned in 1867, and the Welds were then in retirement.

 Family

-Weld was the son of Ludovicus Weld and Elizabeth Clark Weld.
-His brother Ezra Greenleaf Weld, a famous daguerreotype photographer, was also involved with the abolitionist movement.
+Weld was the son of Ludovicus Weld and Elizabeth (Clark) Weld.
+His brother Ezra Greenleaf Weld, a famous daguerreotype photographer, was also involved with the abolitionist movement (see Fugitive Slave Convention).